Last updated on October 17, 2019 at 19:38

 |Prejunctionally-acting agents||Non-depolarizing neuromuscular blockers||Depolarizing neuromuscular blockers||Drugs for reversal of neuromuscular blocking|

 Sometimes, we need to use drugs to paralyze skeletal muscles.
 This type of drug is used during surgery to induce muscle paralysis and relaxation.
 These drugs to not cause anaesthesia, so anaesthetic drugs must be supplied as well.
-They’re supplied parenterally, so they act on all skeletal muscles, including the respiratory muscles.
+They’re supplied parenterally and act on all skeletal muscles, including the respiratory muscles.
 There are two types of neuromuscular blockers, non-depolarizing and depolarizing types.

 The neuromuscular junction is the synapse between the axons of motoneurons and the skeletal muscle.
 The presynaptic terminal is the end of the axon, the postsynaptic membrane is the membrane of the skeletal muscle.
 The synaptic cleft is the space in-between.